SAP-archive/sap-devtoberfest-2020/.github/ISSUE_TEMPLATE/exercise-question.md

 Please:

-1. Ensure you add a topic label to this issue - for example, the "topic-workflow" or the "topic-abap" label.
+1. Ensure there is a topic label assigned to this issue - for example, the "topic-workflow" or the "topic-abap" label.
 Any question issue that is not assigned to a topic label may be closed.

 2. Specify the exercise number and step number within that exercise.